A thoracic spine X-ray is an imaging test used to inspect any problems with the bones in the middle of your back.

 An X-ray is only one of many tests your doctor may use to help determine the cause of your back pain.
-He or she may also order a magnetic resonance imaging (MRI) scan, ultrasound, or a computed tomography (CT) scan.
+They may also order an MRI scan, an ultrasound, bone scan, or a CT scan.
 Each test provides a different type of image, which allows your doctor to make an accurate diagnosis and choose the proper treatment methods.

 Before the exam, you will change into a hospital gown to prevent any buttons or zippers on your clothing from affecting your X-ray.

 X-rays are performed in a hospital’s radiology department or a clinic that specializes in such diagnostic procedures.
 Once you are fully prepared, an X-ray technician (radiologist) will help you settle in and place you in the proper position.